hero media

 Delight in the authentic flavours of neon-lit cities with our list of every epic Japanese restaurant in Brisbane.

 Clean, delicate and enormously flavoursome dishes have turned Japanese cooking into one of Australia’s most-loved cuisines.
-Whether you salivate for sashimi, crave the freshest of sushi or simply love small plates laced with meticulous care, Japanese dining is embraced with gusto in Brisbane.
+In Brisbane, whether I’m salivating at the thought of sushi or craving ramen, Japanese dining is embraced with gusto, so I’m always in for a treat.
 From waterfront spectaculars to understated gems, every incredible Japanese restaurant in Brisbane is nothing short of world-class.
-We detail the superstars here.
+Let me detail the superstars here.

 The Shortlist